 Looking for great trophy Black Wildebeest hunting in South Africa?
 We have some of the best Black Wildebeest hunting available in the entire country.

 How much does a Black Wildebeest hunting safari in South Africa with you cost?
-For the 2017 hunting season, our trophy fee for Black Wildebeest is $1,000.
-They are also included in some of our hunting packages, namely the “First Timer’s Package”, at a discount.
+For the 2024 hunting season, our trophy fee for Black Wildebeest is $1,250.

 Contact us to book your Black Wildebeest hunting safari in South Africa.